ligato/docs/docs/plugins/db-plugins.md

 The fileDB plugin uses the operating system's file system as a KV data store.
 This plugin watches for pre-defined files or directories, reads a configuration file, and generates events according to configuration changes.

-All configuration data is resynced in the beginning just as it is for KV data stores.
-Configuration files can then be added, updated, moved, renamed or deleted.
-The plugin performs all of the necessary changes.
+As with other KV data stores, the KV Scheduler resyncs all configuration data at startup.
+You can then add, update, move, rename, or delete configuration files.
+The plugin handles all necessary changes.

 **References**